rodekruis/DEH-Admin-Manual/README.md

    - [DPIA](https://github.com/rodekruis/EspoCRM-knowledge-base/wiki/Best-practices#data-responsibility) (Emie)

 ### Lifecycle Diagrams: DEH explained in a flowchart
-> _The below lifecycle diagrams are useful for Twilio Flex.
-If you only use EspoCRM, this is not relevant._
+>[NOTE!]
->
+> The below lifecycle diagrams are useful for Twilio Flex.
+If you only use EspoCRM, this is not relevant.

 These flowcharts represent all the tiny steps of DEH that take place from start: the moment a call or message was send in, to end.
 An admin can use the flowcharts to further understand DEH.
 The steps are different for incoming messasges (conversation), calls and outbound messages (outbound conversation).
 We refer to the images below.

 #### Conversation Lifecycle